 Recently, we wrote about recreational therapy.
 However, if you have visited a long-term care center or similar facility, you may have heard of their activity program.
 You might be wondering: Are activity programs the same as recreational therapy?
 There are some differences and some similarities.

 Recreational therapy and activity programs do have some things in common.
-The National Association of Activity Professionals (NAAP) represents activity professionals who work in primarily geriatric settings and provides them opportunities for professional development and personal growth.
+The National Association of Activity Professionals (NAAP) represents activity professionals who work in primarily geriatric settings and provides them opportunities for certification, professional development and personal growth.
 They describe the activity practice as similar to recreation therapy: “is based on assessment, development, implementation, documentation, and evaluation of the programs provided and the unique needs and interests of each individual served.”
-Activity services, like recreational therapy services, are directed and provided by professionals who are trained and certified to provide such services.
 Both activity professionals and recreational therapists use recreational and leisure activities to help the people they serve reach their full potential.
+Activity programs, like recreational therapy, are directed and provided by professionals who are trained and certified to provide such services.
+To learn more about certification requirements for activity professionals and recreational therapists, please visit the NAAP page on certification information and the National Council for Therapeutic Recreation.

 If you are an activity professional, or someone interested in what activity professionals do, check out the following resources:

 - Activity Director Today is an online magazine that provides activity ideas, advice, and links to NAAP and the National Certification Council for Activity Professionals (NCCAP), along with links to websites of interest, job ads, care plan case studies, and communities.